-The Solo 401(k) is an increasingly popular way to save for retirement, diversify retirement assets, and protect them from creditors.
+The solo 401(k) or self-directed 401(k)—or what the IRS calls a one-participant 401(k)—is an increasingly popular way to save for retirement, diversify retirement assets, and protect them from creditors.
 Fortunately for us savvy savers, the rules about eligibility and what you can do with your account are right there in black in white.
-Back in 1978 when the IRS under the Carter administration amended the Tax Code to allow for Solo 401(k)s, the eligibility criteria and defining features of the structure were set in ink and have changed little since.
+Back in 1978 when the IRS under the Carter administration amended the Tax Code to allow for Solo 401(k)s, the eligibility criteria and defining features of the structure was set in ink and have changed little since.

 The Solo 401(k) has clear eligibility criteria.
 You must have two things: